fsmMLK/inkscapeLogicGates/README.md

 # Observations

- - The objects will be created at the center of your screen.
+ - The objects will be created in the center of your screen.

 # Examples